CO₂NNECT 2026

 “Building Clean-Firm Power Markets for Data-Driven Growth."

-As electricity demands surge—driven by AI, data centers, electrification, and industrial expansion—clean, dispatchable, low-carbon power is essential.
-CO2NNECT 2026 will focus on how market design, policy tools, and cross-sector partnerships can support scalable clean-firm deployment while protecting affordability and reliability.
+As electricity demand surges—driven by AI, data centers, electrification, and industrial expansion—low-carbon, dispatchable power is essential.
+CO₂NNECT 2026 will explore how market design, policy tools, and cross-sector partnerships can enable scalable solutions that deliver reliable, affordable, low-carbon power for a rapidly growing, data-driven economy.

 Here’s what you can expect: